-\textbf{\textit{Mutation}} is a genetic programming operation to randomly select a position of an individual, and generate a new individual through single-point mutation.
-Due to the randomness of mutation, it can re-join some functions and variables that were eliminated before, thereby potentially leading to the discovery of novel and effective expressions.
+\textit{ii) Mutation}: An operation that randomly selects a position in an individual and generates a new individual through single‑point mutation.
+Due to its randomness, mutation can reintroduce functions and variables that were previously eliminated, potentially leading to the discovery of novel and effective expressions.